Asare27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo : Output on the screen
+echo-Output on the screen
+(Ôo) - It is used to display a confused smile smiley